LeonardoHenriqueAzevedo/Financial-Controller/README.md

 # Financial-Controller
- Financial controller with all controll(+, - and remove items).
+ Financial controller with all control(+, - and remove items).
 The financial controller was made with HTML, CSS and Javascript.